 This assistance aims to ease the challenges of relocating employees and foster a seamless transition.
 For instance, an employer may provide relocating employees with packing and unpacking services or travel insurance when moving abroad.

-This policy outlines the details of relocation from start to finish.
+Unsure what a relocation policy should look like?
+The policy outlines the details of relocation from start to finish.
 It may include clauses like:

 The broad purpose of relocation

-Scope of assistance
+Scope of assistance (including covered expenses)

 Reporting and documentation